rambutan32/librambutan/docs/README-building.txt

    into a form usable by Sphinx.
 (More about Breathe: http://michaeljones.github.com/breathe/).

+   The more recent versions of Breathe seem to have all the features necessary to build these docs, so you can install the distribution version (breathe-doc).

-   LeafLabs sometimes patches Breathe for the purposes of building our docs, so clone the LeafLabs Breathe tree from GitHub (somewhere else on your system, NOT in the leaflabs-docs repo):
+   Alternatively, LeafLabs sometimes patches Breathe for the purposes of building docs, so clone the LeafLabs Breathe tree from GitHub (somewhere else on your system, NOT in the librambutan repo):

    - LeafLabs developers, clone with push permissions:
      $ git clone git@github.com:leaflabs/breathe.git